 The Role of 5-HT2BR in the Psychedelic Effect

 Based on experimental data, there are some psychedelics with a high affinity for 5-HT2BR (to learn more about receptor affinity values, see the PSR article Binding of Psilocin and Psilocybin to Serotonin Receptors).
-For example, the Ki for psilocin at cloned human 5-HT2BR is 4.6 nM.23 In 2013, Wacker et al. reported that LSD had a Ki of 3.7 nM at the cloned human 5-HT2BR.24
+For example, the Ki for psilocin at cloned human 5-HT2BR is 4.6 nM.23 In 2013, Dr. Daniel Wacker and his research team reported that LSD had a Ki of 3.7 nM at the cloned human 5-HT2BR.24

 So, is the activation of 5-HT2BR part of the psychedelic effect?